w3f/research/docs/polkadot/implementors-guide/guide.md

 However, there is a problem with this formulation.
 In order for another validator to check the previous group of validators' work after the fact, the PoV must remain _available_ so the other validator can fetch it in order to check the work.
 The PoVs are expected to be too large to include in the blockchain directly, so we require an alternate _data availability_ scheme which requires validators to prove that the inputs to their work will remain available, and so their work can be checked.
 Empirical tests tell us that many PoVs may be between 1 and 10MB during periods of heavy load.

 Here is a description of the Inclusion Pipeline: the path a parachain block (or parablock, for short) takes from creation to inclusion:
-1. Validators are selected and assigned to parachains by the Validator Assignment Process.
+1. Validators are selected and assigned to parachains by the Validator Assignment routine.
 1. A collator produces the parachain block, which is known as a parachain candidate or candidate, along with a PoV for the candidate.
-1. The collator forwards the candidate and PoV to validators assigned to the same parachain via the Collation Distribution Process.
+1. The collator forwards the candidate and PoV to validators assigned to the same parachain via the Collation Distribution Subsystem.
-1. The validators assigned to a parachain at a given point in time participate in the Candidate Backing Process to validate candidates that were put forward for validation.
+1. The validators assigned to a parachain at a given point in time participate in the Candidate Backing Subsystem to validate candidates that were put forward for validation.
 Candidates which gather enough signed validity statements from validators are considered "backed" and are called backed candidates.
 Their backing is the set of signed validity statements.
 1. A relay-chain block author, selected by BABE, can include up to one (1) backed candidate for each parachain to include in the relay-chain block alongside its backing.
 1. Once included in the relay-chain, the parachain candidate is considered to be "pending availability".
 It is not considered to be part of the parachain until it is proven available.
-1. In the following relay-chain blocks, validators will participate in the Availability Distribution Process to ensure availability of the candidate.
+1. In the following relay-chain blocks, validators will participate in the Availability Distribution Subsystem to ensure availability of the candidate.
 Information regarding the availability of the candidate will be included in the subsequent relay-chain blocks.
 1. Once the relay-chain state machine has enough information to consider the candidate's PoV as being available, the candidate is considered to be part of the parachain and is graduated to being a full parachain block, or parablock for short.

 Note that the candidate can fail to be included in any of the following ways:
   - The collator is not able to propagate the candidate to any validators assigned to the parachain.
-  - The candidate is not backed by validators participating in the Candidate Backing Process.
+  - The candidate is not backed by validators participating in the Candidate Backing Subsystem.
   - The candidate is not selected by a relay-chain block author to be included in the relay chain
   - The candidate's PoV is not considered as available within a timeout and is discarded from the relay chain.

 This process can be divided further down.
-Steps 2 & 3 relate to the work of the collator in collating and distributing the candidate to validators via the Collation Distribution Process.
-Steps 3 & 4 relate to the work of the validators in the Candidate Backing Process and the block author (itself a validator) to include the block into the relay chain.
+Steps 2 & 3 relate to the work of the collator in collating and distributing the candidate to validators via the Collation Distribution Subsystem.
+Steps 3 & 4 relate to the work of the validators in the Candidate Backing Subsystem and the block author (itself a validator) to include the block into the relay chain.
 Steps 6, 7, and 8 correspond to the logic of the relay-chain state-machine (otherwise known as the Runtime) used to fully incorporate the block into the chain.
-Step 7 requires further work on the validators' parts to participate in the Availability Distribution process and include that information into the relay chain for step 8 to be fully realized.
+Step 7 requires further work on the validators' parts to participate in the Availability Distribution Subsystem and include that information into the relay chain for step 8 to be fully realized.

 This brings us to the second part of the process.
 Once a parablock is considered available and part of the parachain, it is still "pending approval".
 At this stage in the pipeline, the parablock has been backed by a majority of validators in the group assigned to that parachain, and its data has been guaranteed available by the set of validators as a whole.
 Once it's considered available, the host will even begin to accept children of that block.
 However, the validators in the parachain-group (known as the "Parachain Validators" for that parachain) are sampled from a validator set which contains some proportion of byzantine, or arbitrarily malicious members.
 This implies that the Parachain Validators for some parachain may be majority-dishonest, which means that secondary checks must be done on the block before it can be considered approved.
 This is necessary only because the Parachain Validators for a given parachain are sampled from an overall validator set which is assumed to be up to <1/3 dishonest - meaning that there is a chance to randomly sample Parachain Validators for a parachain that are majority or fully dishonest and can back a candidate wrongly.
 The Approval Process allows us to detect such misbehavior after-the-fact without allocating more Parachain Validators and reducing the throughput of the system.
 A parablock's failure to pass the approval process will invalidate the block as well as all of its descendents.
 However, only the validators who backed the block in question will be slashed, not the validators who backed the descendents.